keptn-contrib/dynatrace-service/README.md

 ### Uninstall

-To uninstall the dynatrace service and remove the subscriptions to keptn channels execute this command.
+To uninstall the dynatrace service and remove the subscriptions to Keptn channels execute this command.

 ```console
 kubectl delete -f ./deploy/manifests/dynatrace-service/dynatrace-service.yaml